The Social Mistrust Scale (SMS) is FREE to use for all research purposes. However, I ask that you email for permission first.

 Reliability and Validity

 To date, the SMS has been administered to five independent samples of children and adolescents (8 to 14 years-old) from the UK, Hong Kong, and Mainland Chinese (Twins).
 Prevalence rates, factor structure, convergent validity, and heritability estimates (Zhou, Wong et al., 2018) of childhood social mistrust has been documented here.
-The Chinese translated version of the SMS is available upon request.
+The Chinese translated version of the SMS is available upon request, along with the German, French, Greek, Italian, and Spanish versions.

 - Wong, K.K., Freeman, D., & Hughes, C. (2014).
 Suspicious young minds: paranoia and mistrust in 8- to 14-year olds in the UK and Hong Kong.
 British Journal of Psychiatry, 205, 1-9.